 2. Be informative

 Social media is about sharing informative content and having conversations.
 That’s the reason most people engage.
 One benefit of sharing content is that it brands you as an authority.
 Your content should stimulate your audience, which should provoke them into sharing posts with their friends.
 Use long posts, hashtags, images, and share videos of live events as part of your content.
+Long form social media content has grown in popularity over the last year because it has been proven to work.
+Today, the hot new thing is long-form video content.
+Last year, Facebook reportedly spent up to $1 billion on lengthier content and Google dedicated hundreds of millions of dollars to original YouTube programming.

 3. Be authentic